 Nigel founded the Child Migrants Compensation Trust in 2002 to help child migrants get compensation for the horrific abuse they suffered.

-A book on Roy Hesketh Heritage is in the process of being written by Nigel and should be published soon.
+Five books on Roy Hesketh Heritage are in the process of being written by Nigel and should be published soon.

 Stolen Innocence was published in 2018 and is the memoirs of his life as a child migrant.